-In this section we present a reduction from $\TSAT$ to both $\lifeTEDSC$ and $\lenTEDSC$.
-The reduction is a slight modification of the reduction presented by \textcite{itai1982complexity} for length-bounded $\EDP$ in static graphs.
-Importantly, regardless of the input instance, we output an instance with a constant length bound $h = 5$.
-This implies that there cannot be an $\FPT$ or $\XP$ algorithm for $\lifeTEDSC$ or $\lenTEDSC$ parameterized by $h$ unless $\P = \NP$.
-Furthermore, if ETH holds the reduction yields a lower bound for the running time of any algorithm.
+In this section, we present a reduction from $\TSAT$ to both $\lenTEDSC$ and $\lifeTEDSC$.
+Our construction is based on the reduction by \textcite{itai1982complexity} for length bounded $\EDP$ in static graphs.
+Notably, regardless of the input instance, we output an instance with a constant bound $h = 5$.
+This implies that there cannot be an $\FPT$ or $\XP$ algorithm for $\lenTEDSC$ or $\lifeTEDSC$ parameterized by $h$ unless $\P = \NP$.
+Furthermore, if ETH holds, the reduction yields a lower bound for the running time of any algorithm.

-Before we start with the reduction, we repeat one normalization step for $\TSAT$ instances from \textcite{itai1982complexity}.